openmrs/openmrs-esm-devtools/README.md

 However, the setup depends on whether or not the remote OpenMRS instance is running behind HTTPS:

-1. **Remote OpenMRS instance running with just HTTP** For this development workflow, after running `npm install` and `npm start <PORT>`, simply open the OpenMRS Single SPA default page on your browser, then open the console and key in:
+1. **Remote OpenMRS instance running with just HTTP** For this development workflow, after running `npm install` and `npm start -- --port <PORT>`, simply open the OpenMRS Single SPA default page on your browser, then open the console and key in:
 `importMapOverrides.addOverride('@openmrs/devtools','https://localhost:<PORT>/devtools.js');`

 2. **Remote OpenMRS instance running behind HTTPS**